-Acupuncture is effective in both the acute, or initial stage of injury, and in chronic or long-term stage of injury.
+Acupuncture is used in both the acute, or initial stage of injury, and in chronic or long-term stage of injury.

-Acupuncture has been shown to not only decrease pain but also increase the speed of healing.
+In my practise acupuncture has been shown to not only decrease pain but also maximise the speed of healing.

 I combine acupuncture with other modalities such as mobilisation, manipulation, massage, myofascial release, stretching and strengthening and herbal therapy programs when indicated.

 The causes of muscle and sinew pain have been well described in many Chinese medical texts for thousands of years.
 They are described as Bi Syndromes or Blockage Pattern.

 In TCM, the term bi is specifically used to indicate obstruction of qi and blood in the channels and collaterals due to several kinds of pathogenic factors, such as wind, coldness, dampness, etc. This blockage leads mainly to pain, numbness, and impairment of movement.
 In order for external pathogenic qi (evil qi) to invade the tissue, correct or righteous qi must be weak, as is often the case in elderly or weakened patients.
 This makes them more vulnerable to injury.